-Operating on a Firkin wood clad 800 litre brewhouse imported from the UK, head brewer Michael Capaldo oversees the brewing of a wide range of beers, from a US style Pale Ale (their biggest seller) to a punchy porter and Belgian strong ale.
-He’s also responsible for a light summer ale and cider under the Sydney Brewery label.
+Operating on a Firkin wood clad 800 litre brewhouse imported from the UK, head brewer Michael Capaldo oversees the brewing of a wide range of beers, from a US style Pale Ale (their biggest seller) to a pilsner, all inspired by and named after nearby Sydney suburbs, such as Darlo and Surry Hills.

 The brewery is just one part of the former Macquarie Hotel, which also houses a public bar and brewery bar on the ground floor and has accommodation on the upper floors.
 In between is Bill & Ton’s Italian restaurant, which holds events in conjunction with the brewery, and the Raval Cocktail Bar, a decadent room with impressive stained glass windows and vintage furniture that’s like an ornate relic from another era.
 Completing the package is the nightclub Mac Music.